-Once filters are installed we also need a way of removing them.
+Once filters are installed we need a way of removing them.
 Simplest is to include, along with the filtering request, information about how a filter should expire.
-The BP then removes the filter when the criteria are met; the expiration could be time-based or even rate-based.
-When filters are installed and attack traffic subsides the victim has no obvious way to know if the attack has actually ceased or if it is the filtering mechanism that is being effective.
+The BP then removes the filter when the criteria are met (the expiration could be time-based or even rate-based).
+When filters are installed and attack traffic subsides, the victim has no obvious way to know if the attack has actually ceased or if it is the filtering mechanism that is being effective.
 The IDS could of course request the filter be removed and measure the effects, but perhaps a better solution is to provide a way to retrieve filter traffic statistics from BPs.
 This allows the IDS to explicitly remove unneeded filters, and provides a more flexible tool for the IDS to use as it sees fit.
-The filtering protocol described in Section 4.2 supports all these approaches.
+The filtering protocol described in Section IV-B supports all of these approaches.

-We now have all the basic elements needed to filter a DDoS attack.
-Traffic from sources traverses border patrols and arrives at the server, where a nearby IDS detects the attack, determines the malicious sources, and sends a filtering request to its local filter manager.
+We now have all the basic elements needed to filter an attack.
+Traffic from clients traverses border patrols and arrives at the server, where a nearby IDS detects the attack, determines the malicious sources, and sends a filtering request to its local filter manager.
 The FM, in turn, uses the mapping of source IP address to border manager obtained via the peer-to-peer network to send the necessary filtering requests to the appropriate border managers.
-These, in turn, ensure that the requests arrive at the appropriate border patrols that the traffic is actually going through, where the malicious traffic is finally filtered.
+These, in turn, ensure that the requests go to the appropriate border patrols through which the malicious traffic flows, and where it is finally filtered.